rdo-infra/puppet-dlrn/README.md

 ####`enable_https`
 Enable ssl in apache configuration.
 Certificates are managed using Let's Encrypt service.
 Defaults to false.

+####`disk_for_builders`
+If set, it will use the specified disk to create a volume group called vgdelorean and mount it as /home, so all builders will be stored there.
+Defaults to `undef`.

 ### Class: dlrn::fail2ban

 This class is used internally, and configures fail2ban for DLRN.